mission-focused/oscal-and-csv/README.md

 What we can do to improve the potential for data-loss is performing a merge when the data exists in an existing OSCAL model.

 See the [docs](./docs/README.md) for more information on model specifics.

+## Future

+Implement a system to support nested fields.
+Thinking along the lines of a single CSV field that creates a delimited string in such a way as to define nested field key/value.